Updated 1 Sept 2021

 Reinstall the dry carpet and pad after the sub-floor is completely dry.
 Remember to pay attention to walls and subfloors.
 If you overlook these, the sub-floor can develop secondary problems like buckling or mold growth, causing more money in damage.

 When in doubt, give Certified Restoration a call.
 We have the experience to ensure your carpet, sub-floor, and walls are all dried properly, and the health of your family is protected.
-A wet carpet that is not taken care of properly can result in severe damage and health issues surrounding mold and mildew.
+A wet carpet that is not taken care of properly can result in severe damage and health issues associated with black mold and mildew.